afarhan/bitx40/operating-instructions.md

 The software restricts transmission to the 40m ham band allocation.
 By default this is ITU region 2 (Americas: 7000-7300 kHz).
 If you are located in a different ITU region, uncomment ONE of the lines 44-47 depending on your location, and recompile.

-If the PPTsense mod is installed, out-of-band TX will be disabled, but RX is still possible outside the band.
+If the [PTTsense-mod](#ptt-sense-wiring) is installed, out-of-band TX will be disabled, but RX is still possible outside the band.
-If the PTTsense mod is NOT installed, both TX as well as RX will be disabled outside the band.
+If the [PTTsense-mod](#ptt-sense-wiring) is NOT installed, both TX as well as RX will be disabled outside the band.

 To completely inhibit this feature, uncomment line 47 (define REGION 0) (not normally recommended!).